trinhquocdat99/Lung-Cancer-Xray-Image-Webcrawler/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Web Crawler created using python to crawl xray lung cancer images given any url.
  The crawled data are visualized an a web interface.
-There is also a ```customCrawler.py``` script to download .mat files, these are also visualized on the web inference.
+There is also a ```customCrawler.py``` script to download ```.mat``` files, these are also visualized on the web inference.
- Images will be identified as an xray using a simple CNN Xray classification model trained from scratch with accuracy of ```97.69```
+ Images will be identified as an xray using a simple CNN Xray classification model trained from scratch with accuracy of ```97.69%```
 ### Built With
 * [Python](https://phython.org)
 * [Flask](https://palletsprojects.com/p/flask/)